Books are the perfect conduit for connecting to nature, especially for young children. And I can prove it.

 What The Kids Taught Me

-But at the festival, it was the kids who taught me that there truly are no limits to the imagination and if you give a child the right kind of information, they will run with it in their own way and create new pathways to improve the world.
+But at the festival, it was the kids who taught me that there truly are no limits to the imagination.
+If you give a child the right kind of information, they will run with it in their own way and create new pathways to improve the world.

 Is there a children's literary festival in your area?